qingnansun/RL_DQN_Pixelcopter/README.md

 This project employed the DQN algorithm from [PARL](https://github.com/PaddlePaddle/PARL) of Baidu.

-All the needed funcions were written in the single python file, in which:
+All the needed functions were written in the single python file, in which:
 - The most functions, e.g. Model(), Agent(), ReplayMemory(), as well as part of main(), etc. are indentical as or were slightly modified based on the materials provided by the [Baidu RL course](https://aistudio.baidu.com/aistudio/education/group/info/1335).

 - The preprocessing (scaling) of the state was inspired by [nbuliyang's project](https://github.com/nbuliyang/RL)